-Professional indemnity insurance – often referred to as PI insurance – protects you and your business should your client allege that you’ve provided inadequate advice, services or designs.
+Professional Indemnity insurance – often referred to as PI insurance – protects you as a contractor should your client allege that you’ve provided inadequate advice, services or designs.
 It covers legal expenses in defending the claim as well any compensation needed to fix the problem.

-While you may have complete confidence in your abilities, knowledge and skill set, you’re still human and therefore fallible.
-There’s always a possibility that you or a member of your team could make a mistake, which falls to you as the contractor to correct.
+While you may have complete confidence in your abilities, knowledge and skill set, you’re still human.
+There’s always a possibility that you, an employee, or fellow contractor sent on your behalf could make a mistake, which falls to you as the contractor to correct.

 Luckily, professional indemnity insurance covers a range of scenarios, including:

 - professional negligence (i.e. making a mistake in a piece of work for a client)

 - loss of goods or money (your own or for which you are responsible).

 Am I required to have Professional Indemnity insurance?

 While it’s not illegal to work without it, it’s considered an industry formality that you, as a contractor, are required to have Professional Indemnity insurance.